What to make your pancakes from scratch? Dear Mom was a master pancake maker and taught me how to make these basic and simple pancakes from scratch.

 While living in England I found that there is a difference.
-A flapjack is sweet baked bar made with oats, brown sugar and syrup, and a pancake is thin pan fried batter made with flour.
+A flapjack is a sweet baked bar made with oats, brown sugar, and syrup, and a pancake is a thin pan-fried batter made with flour.
 In the US and Canada, the two words seem to sometimes be used interchangeably.
 A google search for "flapjacks" will bring up both pancakes and traditional UK recipes.

 Don’t over mix the batter.

-Keep telling yourself that “lumps are good” when it comes to pancakes.
+Keep telling yourself that “lumps in the batter is good”.
 An overworked batter results in a stack of tough and chewy pancakes.

 Let the batter rest.

 No matter how hungry you might be, just have a little patience and let the pancake batter rest for a few minutes, I usually let it sit for 10 minutes or so.
 Why?
 It works to give the gluten time to settle down and results in soft and tender pancakes.

 The pan or griddle needs to be hot enough.